julienvincent/ambient-cli/readme.md

   "command": "node", // The service to run your script with.
 Defaults to node "script": "core/server.js", // The location of your script relative to root "root": "src", // The root of your project.
 Set it to the directory of your node_modules if using node.
+  "args": ["--production"], // additional arguments to run with the script "logs": "logs", // custom location for logs. defaults to ~/.ambient/logs

   // You can also predefine commands.
 These commands can be run using `ambient run build` or `ambient run start` "commands": {